 Always put the welfare of the animal first

 - Don’t get too close - Animals are likely to get stressed and panic if you get too close to their home.
-They may even feel forced to leave their location.
-Abandoned young will die.
+They may even feel forced to leave their location and any abandoned young may die.

 - Careful where you tread - Stick to paths or tracks.
-This will mean you are less likely to damage habitat or disturb vulnerable wildlife.
+This will mean you are less likely to damage habitats or disturb vulnerable wildlife.

 - Protected species - Make sure you know the protected status of a species you are photographing.
 Photographing some species during the breeding season is illegal.